Ihor16/multi-runner/README.md

 ## How to use

 * Go to a directory with a program you want to run
 * Use `rn` command.
-It takes one argument which is the compiled program you want to repetitively execute.
+It takes n arguments which contain your compiled program and arguments it needs to run.
+So, whatever program you specify in `rn` will execute repetitively many times.
 For example `rn counting`
 * The `rn` pipes the output to the `less` command, so your terminal is not flooded with the output.
 You can exit it by pressing `q`

 ## How to modify